TechyGuy17/Gamersnestcoin/README.md

 The binaries will be in the `src` folder when you are complete.

 - `cd src`
-- `./kryptokrona --version`
+- `./Gamersnestcoin --version`

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community, kryptokrona community

 ### Copypasta for license when editing files